 - Re-Enrolment Review - At the end of each academic year, there will be a review of your progress.
 This information is compiled by you, in consultation with the supervisory team.
 It should include a record of any achievements to date, as well as any difficulties you’ve faced, and should also outline the proposals for your next period of research.
 This process also includes a review of your skills development and training priorities, as per the requirements of external bodies such as the Research Council, HEFCE and QAA.

 - Major Review – This takes place by 18 months after registration (or 36 months if you are studying part-time) and is necessary to ensure that you and your research meet the required academic standards to continue working at doctoral level.
 You will be expected to report on your progress to date, outline the proposed original contribution to knowledge likely to emerge from your final thesis, produce a statement of intended further work and provide a timeline for successful completion.

 Final Thesis Examination - Following submission of your final research degree thesis (36 months after registration or 72 months if you are studying part-time), the assessment or the examination process has two stages:

 - preliminary assessment by Examiners, who read the thesis independently to ensure it meets the criteria for the award.

 - defence of your thesis by oral examination, the Viva Voce.

-- Your research degree is not formally conferred until you have submitted one permanently bound copy and one electronic copy of your thesis to the Faculty Subject Librarian and the Doctoral College has received your completed signed Deposit of and Access to a Thesis form.
+- Your research degree is not formally conferred until you have submitted an electronic copy of your thesis to the Faculty Subject Librarian and the Doctoral College has received your completed signed Deposit of and Access to a Thesis form.